American Income Life Insurance Company: Are They Legitimate?

 American Income Life’s Freedom of Choice Certificate allows your beneficiary to have policy proceeds paid directly to the funeral home.
 This removes a substantial burden on your family, allowing them to grieve without the stress of making preparations.

 AIL accidental death insurance pays out a benefit for accidental death and dismemberment.
-It also helps with the cost of hospital stays as a result of an accident.
+It also helps with the cost of hospital stays as a result of said accident.

 AIL’s critical illness plan covers the following situations: